 Friday (11/20/2015) — All vehicle manufactures have had to recall some of their vehicles at some point.
 No company producing so many cars would be able to get it perfect every time round.
 This is why people use a free license plate search to find out if their car model is being recalled or not.
 Tesla, the most popular electric car manufacturer, has announced their first recall of the Model S. All of the 90,000 Model S electric cars sold will be included in the recall due to a report of a front seat-belt not fastening correctly.
-There has been no injuries or accidents reported but Tesla made a statement saying this is a precautionary recall to ensure the safety of all of their customers.
+There have been no injuries or accidents reported but Tesla made a statement saying this is a precautionary recall to ensure the safety of all of their customers.

 “This vehicle was not involved in a crash and there were no injuries,” Tesla said.
 “However, in the event of a crash, a seat-belt in this condition would not provide full protection.” (bit.ly/1IbbfcP)

 This shows how much Tesla values their mission which is to not only move away from fossil fuels but to provide the most reliable and safest vehicle available.
 The recent Model X electric SUV rated as the safest SUV on the road today.
 Partly due to the fact there is no engine so the crumple zone is greatly increased but also because of all the software and safety features that come standard in every model.
 This software and improved safety features could mean drivers of the Model X could have further evidence of collision details.
 These details created by advanced sensors on the Tesla can serve as concrete evidence as to who was at fault, such as displaying the speed during a collision, etc. This should also improve the speed of process when starting a personal injury claim using an injury attorney in Oklahoma City or other locations.

 More on the Tesla Model X: https://mfgtalkradio.com/tesla-revolutionizing-the-auto-industry/